Holdsworth road-end vicinity

 Pinnacle Ridge itself bounds the eastern side of the Atiwhakatu valley and is simple OT topography and travel.
 Earlier trails climbed the spurs to 846 and 877 to travel to the Atiwhakatu Saddle, point 670, and relics of these are easily found.
 (Some unfortunate re-marking of route along this ridge rather spoils its untracked nature.)
 The descent from Pinnacle 877 towards Winzenberg Hill is a rather confused.
 The whole of this valley offers a nice beginner’s bushcraft area and should be left as untracked as possible.

 Ten minutes upstream from this latter Jumbo turn-off, the Atiwhakatu Stream issues from its rougher headwaters in the W, where its grade increases.
 From the last of the terraces on the TR a bridge crosses the stream to the TL.
-A minute or so up these terraces a further 15-minute climb brings the Atiwhakatu Saddle – point 670.
-Here the track to Mitre Flats starts off SE before swinging N through the basins (see 5.5).
+A minute or so up these terraces, a further 15-minute climb brings the Atiwhakatu Saddle – point 670.
+Here the track to Mitre Flats starts off SE before swinging NE through the basins of Conglomerate Stream (see 5.5).
 A NW route leads from the saddle to Baldy (6.9).

-Eventually the benched track may extend from the Atiwhakatu through to Mitre Flats.
-The trail beyond the Atiwhakatu Saddle is OT grade at the moment (2003).
+Eventually the benched track may extend from the Atiwhakatu through to Mitre Flats, but at the moment tracks beyond this Saddle are OT grade. [revised November 2017]

 This well-marked track provides access to Totara Flats (see 9.9), Mountain House shelter (Topo50 BP34 048 701, NZMS260 S26 148 318), Powell Hut, Holdsworth, and beyond.
 About 85 minutes from the road-end to Mountain House and another 2 hours to Mt Holdsworth.